-Before a site assessment, the lead assessor will schedule a call with the service to discuss the uploaded evidence.
-This is an opportunity for the service to raise any issues or questions they have before the assessment.
-The service must ensure their clinical, nursing and management leads join the call.
+Before a site assessment, the lead assessor will schedule a call with the service to talk through the uploaded evidence.
+This is an opportunity for the service to raise any issues or questions they may have before the assessment takes place.
+The service must ensure the service clinical, nursing and management leads join the call.